St Brelade: Geography

 St. Brelade is in the south-west of the island of Jersey, part of the Channel Islands archipelago.
-It is the only parish to border only one other parish, St. Peter.
+It is the only parish to border only one other, St Peter.
 It is located 4.7 km west of St Helier.
-The parish has a number of popular bays, St. Brelade's Bay, Ouaisné, Portelet and parts of both St. Ouen's Bay and St. Aubin's Bay falling within the parish boundaries.
+The parish has a number of popular bays, St Brelade's Bay, Ouaisné, Portelet and parts of both St Ouen's Bay and St Aubin's Bay falling within the parish boundaries.

 The parish is quite urbanised, with 29% of the land area being built environment.
 It is also the least agricultural, with only 24% of the parish dedicated to cultivation.
 However, 38% is dedicated to the natural environment, as the parish has notable natural coastal areas.

 The parish's population is largely centred around three primary areas of development.
-The largest is the Les Quennevais built-up area, developed largely in incorporating St. Brelade's Bay.
-This area has a number of shops, a leisure centre and a secondary school.
-The other areas are the developments around Noirmont and Mont Nicolle and the village of St. Aubin, the historic centre of the parish – originally a fishing port facing St. Helier on the opposite side of St. Aubin's Bay.
+The largest is the Les Quennevais built-up area, developed largely in incorporating St Brelade's Bay.
+This area has several shops, a leisure centre and a secondary school.
+The other areas are the developments around Noirmont and Mont Nicolle, and St Aubin, the historic centre of the parish; it was originally a fishing port facing St Helier on the opposite side of St Aubin's Bay.

-Portelet Bay is found in the parish at the bottom of the Noirmont headland, between St. Brelade and St. Aubin's Bay.
+Portelet Bay is found in the parish to the west of Noirmont headland, between St Brelade and St Aubin's Bay.
 It features an islet named Île au Guerdain (named for a local family) on which stands a Martello tower.
-In the 1920s, one of the first holiday camps on Jersey opened overlooking the bay, at one point owned by Sir Billy Butlin, though the camp closed in 2000.
+In the 1920s, one of the first holiday camps on Jersey opened overlooking the bay, at one point owned by Billy Butlin, although the camp closed in 2000.
 The bay featured a controversy around 2010, with planning permission granted for a number of homes overlooking the bay.